 Your hamster is an omnivore, which means he eats both plant and animal food.
-Your hamster’s primary diet is an extrusion food.
+Your hamster's primary diet is an extrusion food.
 Follow the recommended guidelines on the bag of food as to how much should be offered daily.
 Plus add a teaspoon of a gourmet hamster food mix to the extrusion food daily feeding program, to keep him satisfied.
 Hamsters have a habit of selecting mixes with nuts, corn, seeds and fruit morsels and leaving the healthy pellets behind, so a primary diet of extrusion food is the best option.

 Treats and other diet variations – Supply grass hay to stimulate natural foraging activities to help in the prevention of obesity.
 Hay is an excellent source of nesting material.
 The bonus is that they also love it.
 Choose from a variety of hay.
 Hamsters especially enjoy oat hay, which often contains immature seed heads.

-Treats are a great way to help keep your hamster from becoming bored with his fare, and stay healthy and active.
+Treats are a great way to help keep your hamsters from becoming bored with their fare, and staying healthy and active.
 All hamsters should be introduced to new foods gradually.
 Never more than 5% of their total diet should consist of treats, or about a ½ tsp daily.
-These also include mixed seeds and treat sticks.
-Offer treats to encourage interaction between you and your pet, but only after your pet eats his basic diet.
+Offer treats to encourage interaction between you and your pet, but only after your pet eats his basic food.